 - Manuscripts must be written in standard American English.

-- There are no absolute word count requirements, but target lengths for regular articles are 8,000 to 12,000 words and for research notes are 3,000 to 5,000 words all inclusive.
+- There are no absolute word count requirements, but target lengths for regular articles are 8,000 to 12,000 words and are 3,000 to 5,000 words for research notes and managerial perspectives all inclusive.

 - All author identification must be removed from the manuscript.